 For online programs, American Public University, Arizona State University, and Stony Brook University all have highly rated programs.

 For in-person programs, Stanford University, Massachusetts Institute of Technology, and Harvard University all have highly rated programs.

-Jobs Available with Bachelor’s Degree in Electrical Engineering
+Jobs with a Bachelor’s Degree in Electrical Engineering

 Master’s Degree in Electrical Engineering

 A master’s in electrical engineering should take you about two years and you should be able to do so online, or in-person.
 While in school you would study subjects such as electrical circuit theory, systems design, and design and drafting.
 Getting your master’s degree in electrical engineering can help you get more specialized and supervisory positions in different types of work environments.

 - University of Florida